castlegateit/cgit-wp-site-manager/README.md

 # Castlegate IT WP Site Manager

 Castlegate IT WP Site Manager is a WordPress plugin that adds a site manager user role with the same capabilities as an editor, plus the ability to edit navigation menus and make changes to non-administrator users.
+The role also allows a user to edit the privacy policy page without giving full access to the site options.

 ## Filters